 Cornell Cooperative Extension Association of Jefferson County educates youth, families, farmers and communities using research-based knowledge for practical application and lifelong learning.

 We are located at 203 North Hamilton Street in Watertown, with additional offices at Fort Drum and 4-H Camp Wabasso in the town of Theresa, on Millsite Lake.
-We also have staff in afterschool programs at Belleville-Henderson Central School, Lyme Central School, and Wiley Middle School.
-Our staff of about 90, with a seasonal staff of about 30 at 4-H Camp Wabasso, provides residents of Jefferson County with a broad variety of practical information that is useful to people in their everyday lives.
+We also have staff in afterschool programs at Belleville Henderson, Beaver River, Copenhagen, Indian River, LaFargeville, and Watertown schools.
+Our staff of about 120, with a seasonal staff of about 20 at 4-H Camp Wabasso, provides residents of Jefferson County with a broad variety of practical information that is useful to people in their everyday lives.